-When Christenings or baptisms were the most common (if not only) way to celebrate and welcome your child into the World, having the ceremony as soon as possible was part of the deal.
-Most babies are still christened within the first six months of life through tradition if not religious necessity.
+When Christenings and baptisms were the most common (if not only) way to celebrate and welcome your child into the World, holding the ceremony as soon as possible was part of the deal.
+Most babies are still christened within the first six months of life; by tradition if not religious necessity.

-After becoming Mum to my first child I almost immediately began planning a Naming Day celebration for him.
-Having never experienced a Naming myself I drew in large part on my own ideas and beliefs; but when it came to the timeline I worked hard to fit it in while he was “still a baby”.
-So it was, five months after giving birth, I was planning a party, writing a ceremony and trying to juggle all the organising and politics that comes with it.
-It was exhausting, overwhelming and – quite frankly – not what any of us needed at that point in time.
+After becoming Mum to my first child I began planning a Naming ceremony for him almost immediately.
+Having never experienced a Naming myself, I drew on my own ideas and beliefs.
+But despite an untraditonal approach, I still felt pressured to fit it in while he was “still a baby”.
+Five months after giving birth I was planning a party, writing a ceremony, and trying to juggle the organising and politics with becoming a parent.
+It was exhausting, overwhelming and – quite frankly – not what any of us needed at that point in time!

-So it is with great joy and excitement that I am seeing the rise of Baby Namings and Naming Days taking place as part of a child’s First Birthday Party.
+So, it is with great joy and relief that I am seeing the rise of Baby Namings and Naming Ceremonies taking place as part of a child’s First Birthday Party.

-There are so many reasons why combining your Naming celebration with a First (or any) Birthday party is a great idea.
+There are so many reasons why combining a Naming celebration with a First (or any) Birthday party is a great idea.
 Here are just a few…

 It’s a two for one deal; if you are asking your friends and loved ones to come together to celebrate one of these milestones then why not add the other one in and save yourself the time, energy and cost of organising two separate shindigs?!

-In all seriousness, and putting cost aside (because saving money is a no-brainer right?), you will be able to consolidate all of the required planning for a fun First Birthday Party and a unique Naming Day into one occasion, which will save you a lot of brain space and energy.
+In all seriousness (and putting cost aside because saving money is a no-brainer) you will be able to consolidate all of the required planning for a fun First Birthday Party and a unique Naming ceremony into one occasion, saving you brain space and energy.
 You’re more likely to have all your guests attend as they only have to fit one date into their calendar and when it comes to requirements for each event they are pretty much the same:

 - food and drink (cake!!)